-The USAID Country Development Cooperation Strategy (CDCS) has an overall goal of supporting Ghana to increase self-reliance with all citizens living a healthy and productive life.
-Current inequalities biased against Northern Ghana require a systematic approach that takes these inequalities into account.
-This is particularly important as the adverse effects of the COVID-19 shock is likely to linger on and exacerbate spatial inequality.
+The USAID Country Development Cooperation Strategy (CDCS) has an overall goal of supporting Ghana to increase self-reliance and a healthy and productive life for all citizens.
+Current inequalities biased against households in Northern Ghana require a systematic approach that takes these inequalities into account.
+This is particularly important as the adverse effects of the COVID-19 pandemic are likely to linger on and exacerbate spatial inequality.

-If the RING program improves households' welfare, it could lay the foundation for planning the country's development agenda with poverty and inequality at the heart of such a plan.
+Programming that strengthens household nutrition could lay the foundation for planning Ghana's development agenda with poverty and inequality at the heart of such a plan.
 This ALL-IN project includes an evaluation of the cost effectiveness of using a mobile phone platform to speed up behavior change.
 Fortunately for Ghana, mobile phone penetration is very high.
-This makes the use of mobile phones for communicating to smallholder farmers as a means to improve families' nutrition and reduce poverty a real possibility.
+This makes reducing poverty and improving families' nutrition by communicating to smallholder farmers with mobile phones a real possibility.

-- UNDP
+- 1 UNDP

-- Ghana Statistical Service (GSS)
+- 2 Ghana Statistical Service (GSS)

 - 3 UNICEF

 - 4 USAID

-- Osei, R. D. et al. 2021.
+- 5 Osei, R. D. et al. 2021.
 "Effects of Long-Term Malnutrition on Education Outcomes in Ghana: Evidence from a Panel Study."
 The European Journal of Development Research.